rshreeshabhat/AutoBot/readme.md

     ```sh
     ollama pull tinyllama
     ```

     You can use any Ollama model, just make adjustments in the code to reflect the new model.
 Here I am using tinyllama as it is a very lightweight and CPU-friendly model.

+    If you have a high performance PC with a good GPU you can also use Deepseek-R1:
+    ```sh
+    ollama pull deepseek-r1:8b
+    ```